openshift/oc-mirror/README.md

     ```
 ### Mirroring

 **Note:** These workflows are compatible and can be used interchangeably for the same mirror registry.

+**Note:** oc-mirror metadata is always stored where specified by the user and in an expected location managed by oc-mirror (always "registry/namespace/oc-mirror:UUID).
+This allows a user to seamlessly switch between a fully-disconnected workflow and a partially disconnected workflow.

 #### Fully Disconnected
 - Create then publish to your mirror registry: